kakaroto/SWProxy/README.md

 	  Running setup.py install for pycrypto
 	Successfully installed pycrypto-2.6.1

-If you do not have the 'pip' command installed, use 'sudo -H easy_install pycrypt dpkt yapsyo' to install pycrypto.
+If you do not have the 'pip' command installed, use 'sudo -H easy_install pycrypt dpkt yapsy' to install pycrypto.

 Now you should be able to start the proxy.
 Simply run the following command: `python SWProxy.py`.
 If all went fine, you should see the following message: